sabeechen/hassio-google-drive-backup/README.md

 ## Installation
 The add-on is installed like any other.
-1. Go to you Hass.io "Add-on" and add this repository: [https://github.com/sabeechen/hassio-google-drive-backup](https://github.com/sabeechen/hassio-google-drive-backup)
+1. Go to you Hass.io > "Add-on" page in Home Assistant and add this repository: [https://github.com/sabeechen/hassio-google-drive-backup](https://github.com/sabeechen/hassio-google-drive-backup)

      ![Add Repo Screenshot](images/add_ss.png)
 2. Scroll down the page to find the new repository, and click the new add-on named "Hass.io Google Drive Backup"